Museum of Ixelles

 The Museum of Ixelles (Musée d'Ixelles; Museum van Elsene), also called the (Municipal) Museum of Fine Arts of Ixelles (Musée (communal) des Beaux-Arts d'Ixelles; (Gemeentelijk) Museum voor Schone Kunsten van Elsene), is a municipal art museum in Brussels, Belgium, focusing on Belgian art from the 19th and 20th centuries.

-The museum is located at 71, rue Jean Van Volsem/Jean Van Volsemstraat in Ixelles.
-It is served by the bus stops Musée d'Ixelles/Museum van Elsene (on line 71) and Malibran (on lines 38 and 60).
+It is located at 71, rue Jean Van Volsem/Jean Van Volsemstraat in Ixelles.

 History

 The Museum of Ixelles was founded in 1892 following a significant donation of artworks by the painter and collector Edmond De Pratere.
-In return, the commune of Ixelles pledged to house and publicly display the collection.
+In return, the municipality of Ixelles pledged to house and publicly display the collection.
 A former slaughterhouse was repurposed as a municipal museum, and after several adaptations, it officially opened on 31 May 1892.
-The new institution quickly attracted public interest, prompting the commune to create a budget for art acquisitions.
+The new institution quickly attracted public interest, prompting the municipality to create a budget for art acquisitions.
 The collection soon expanded through further donations from patrons such as Léon Gauchez, Fritz Toussaint, Max Janlet, and Octave Maus, whose contribution included more than 200 impressionist, neo-impressionist, and symbolist works.

-Around 1900, the Village Hall designed by architect Delune was added to the main building, later expanded and refurbished in the 1950s.
-Under director Jean Coquelet from 1958, the museum gained a reputation for ambitious exhibitions and retrospectives while undergoing modernisation between 1969 and 1973, which added a new wing, exhibition halls, and storage, transforming the former courtyard into a garden.
-Nicole d’Huart, director from 1987, continued this trajectory, adding the adjacent Village Hall in 1994 to expand the museum by 1,000 square metres.
+Around 1900, a concert hall designed by the architect Delune was added to the main building, which was later refurbished and expanded in the 1950s.
+Under the director Jean Coquelet from 1958, the museum gained a reputation for ambitious exhibitions and retrospectives while undergoing modernisation between 1969 and 1973, which saw the addition of a new wing, exhibition halls, and storage, transforming the former courtyard into a garden.
+Nicole d’Huart, the director from 1987, continued this trajectory, adding the adjacent concert hall in 1994 to expand the museum by 1000 m2.

-Since 2007, Claire Leblanc has overseen further growth, presenting major exhibitions and expanding the collection to over 13,000 works spanning realism, impressionism, symbolism, fauvism, cubism, surrealism, and abstraction, including masterpieces by Magritte, Delvaux, Picasso, and Toulouse-Lautrec.
-Closed in 2018 for renovation and expansion, incorporating a building acquired in 2009, the museum is scheduled to reopen in 2025.
+Since 2007, Claire Leblanc has overseen further growth, presenting major exhibitions and expanding the collection to over 13,000 works spanning Realism, Impressionism, Symbolism, Fauvism, Cubism, Surrealism, and abstraction, including masterpieces by Magritte, Delvaux, Picasso, and Toulouse-Lautrec.
+In 2018, the museum closed for renovations and an expansion, incorporating the adjacent building that was acquired in 2009, and is scheduled to reopen in 2025.